How to audit an ISO 27001 Toolkit

 Challenge: Ineffective internal audits.

-Solution: Review internal audit reports, interview internal auditors, and observe audit activities. - Verify Management Review
+Solution: Review internal audit reports, interview internal auditors, and observe audit activities.
+How to audit an ISO 27001 Toolkit - audit the internal audit and management review

 Check if management reviews are conducted regularly.
 Do they cover all relevant aspects of the ISMS, including the effectiveness of the toolkit and the ISMS itself?